"History teaches everything, including the future". -Lamartine

 What we study:

-Pupils have two lessons of HSSE a week and enjoy topic based learning.
+Pupils have three lessons of HSSE a week and enjoy topic based learning.

 Wonders of the World - A study of the achievements of early civilisations.